mikeym88/Store-Information-Crawler/README.md

 This crawler fetches data from the websites of various websites (e.g. clubs, companies) in order to get information about their store locations, clubs, or other company informaiton.
-Information such as store name, locations, coordinates, phone number, operating hours, etc.
+Information such as store name, locations, coordinates, phone number, operating hours, etc. See the `results` folder for the crawler output.

-This crawler was **last run successfully in June 2020**.
-The crawler would need to be tested and changed on a regular interval to make sure it still works.

-See the `results` folder for the crawler output.

 ## General Notes